Gustav Cassel: Work

 Cassel's perspective on economic reality, and especially on the role of interest, was rooted in British neoclassicism and in the nascent Swedish schools.
 He is perhaps best known through John Maynard Keynes's A Tract on Monetary Reform (1923), in which he raised the idea of purchasing power parity.
+Cassel endorsed Keynes's book Economic Consequences of the Peace.
+He also played a role in Keynes's election to the Royal Swedish Academy of Sciences.